akakZhang/FreeCodeCamp/README.md

 ### By working through our curriculum, you can earn four certifications:
 ##### 1. Front End Certification
-The first section will teach you the basics of how webpages work and also introduce you to JavaScript programming.
+The first section would teach you the basics of how webpages work and also introduce you to JavaScript programming.

 Skills you'll practice include `HTML, CSS, JavaScript, jQuery` and `Bootstrap`.